 The Early Symptomatic Syndromes Eliciting Neurodevelopmental Clinical Examinations – Questionnaire (ESSENCE-Q) was developed by Christopher Gillberg and his team as a brief screener to identify children with developmental concerns who might have neurodevelopmental disorders.
 This project aimed to develop the ESSENCE-Q into south Slavic languages, namely, Bosnian, Bulgarian, Croatian, Macedonian, Montenegrin, Serbian, and Slovenian.

-The principal investigators were Dejan Stevanovic (Serbia) & Rajna Knez (Sweden/Croatia) with 10 co-investigators and 451 children from 7 Balkan countries included.
+The project leaders were Dejan Stevanovic (Serbia) & Rajna Knez (Sweden/Croatia) with additional 10 investigators and 451 children from 7 Balkan countries included.

 Recent trauma and life stress events as related to major psychological problems among adolescents